vribeiro1/automatic_speech_recognition/README.md

 # Automatic Speech Recognition

-Basic ASR with CTCLoss experiments
+Basic ASR with CTCLoss experiments.

+Reference for the model in the [here](https://www.assemblyai.com/blog/end-to-end-speech-recognition-pytorch/).

 ## Dataset: